engin100/980/labs/lab-2b.md

 3. Select PDF as the output format, and click on Plot All Pages
 4. Make sure the output messages box say done and plotted to a location
 5. Double check that the PDF is now in your files

-## Schematic to PCB

-Later on, in lab 6 prelab, you will turn this schematic into a PCB!
-The instructions to do so can be found [here](/labs/lab-6-prelab).

 ## Submission